One of the most frequent questions I get asked is: “How do you get rid of ACNE SCARRING?”

 I will hold my hands up and say that sometimes I cannot resist the urge!

 There are pros and cons for popping spots.
 If you really want to get rid of your blocked pores, the best way to do it is by having extraction facials regularly with a skincare professional.

 Picking your spots is going to end in one of two results.
 You are either going to reduce the healing time, by ridding the skin of the infection OR you are going to make the area more inflamed and infected which results in a bigger scar.

 Some of the worst scars I have; come from the spots that I could not resist which lead to them getting incredibly infected and angry.
 I was left with deep pitted pores, the perfect home for black heads.

 So how do you resit the urge?

 OUT OF SIGHT OUT OF MIND – If I can’t see my blemishes I am much less likely to pick them.
-Sometimes, the best way to stop me from picking my skin is by concealing it with my ACNE DEFYING MAKEUP.
+Sometimes, the best way to stop me from picking my skin is by concealing it.

 HANDS OFF– Keep your hands away from your face.
 Touching your face increases the risk of infecting it further with bacteria.
 If I run my hand over my skin and feel a blackhead or inflamed, painful spot, I want to rush to the mirror to squeeze it out.